CoherentLogic/design-principles/README.md

-# design-principles
+# Brother John's Principles for Human Software Design
-Principles for software design
+This document lays out some principles for good software design practices.

+* One

+* Two

+* Three